Fjean0522/rps-game/README.md

 # rps-game

 Game of Rock, Paper, Scissors.
-Created to further practice javascript functions.
+Created to practice and further solidify knowledge of javascript functions and if statements.

 ## 1 Author
 Fjean0522